Characters from Legends of Chima. NOTE: This is a new page and does not even have all the animal tribes listed yet.

 - Bee Bee Gun: a variant, their Speedorz launch hives that cover their opponents in honey which attracts the bees.

 - Let's Get Dangerous!: When the Ice Bears wake up, they quickly prove that they can be dangerous.

-- Sleepyhead: Hell, this is the main trait of this tribe.
+- Sleepyhead: The main trait of this tribe.

 - This is due to the fact that they all have Dream Walker abilities, which allows them to communicate and think even when asleep.